 \begin{cl} $G'$ has a Manhattan-geodesic embedding on $S$ if and only if $G'$ has an $\ell_1$-obstacle representation on $S'$. \end{cl}

-\emph{Proof of Claim~\ref{claim-for-NP-hardness}:} Let $G'$ have a Manhattan-geodesic embedding on $S$ (see Figure \ref{fig:hardness1}).
+\begin{proof} Let $G'$ have a Manhattan-geodesic embedding on $S$ (see Figure \ref{fig:hardness1}).
 From the proof of NP-hardness of GPSE \cite{Katz:2010}, it follows that only vertices with degree $2$ can be mapped to $P_1$ and $P_2$ and vertices of degree $2$ and degree $3$ alternate on $P_0$ from left to right.
 We can get an $\ell_1$-obstacle representation of $G'$ in the following way:

-First, draw a row between every pair consecutive rows in the grid and then draw a column between every pair of consecutive columns in the half where the $x$-coordinate is non-negative.
+First, insert a grid row between every pair of consecutive rows in the grid and then insert a grid column between every pair of consecutive columns in the half where the $x$-coordinate is non-negative.
 After that, place obstacles everywhere in the grid except the paths given by the Manhattan-geodesic embedding of $G'$ (see Figure \ref{fig:hardness2}).
 Note that in this embedding, no two vertical segments of two distinct edges are next to each other in the $x<0$ half-plane because all such vertical segment uses $x=a$ line, where $a$ is even.
 Hence, this is an $\ell_1$-obstacle representation of $G'$ on $S'$.

 Conversely, let $G'$ have an $\ell_1$-obstacle representation on $S'$.
 First we make some claims regarding the $\ell_1$-obstacle representation of $G'$ on $S'$, the proofs of which are done later.